-If you think your neighbourhood would benefit from the addition of a stop sign, traffic lights or a pedestrian cross walk, please call the Transportation division directly.
+If you think your neighbourhood would benefit from the addition of a stop sign, traffic lights or a pedestrian cross walk, please call the Transportation Department directly.

 Where there are no traffic control signs, the driver of a vehicle approaching an intersection must yield the right-of-way to any vehicle or pedestrian already in the intersection.
 When two vehicles approach an intersection from different streets or highways at approximately the same time, the right-of-way rule requires the driver of the vehicle on the left to yield the right-of-way to the vehicle on the right.